The Ultimate Guide to Email Management for Education

 In larger institutions, support staff may not always need the ability to respond directly to an email.
 However, they still might benefit from access to your account.

-Help Scout offers the light user role for staff who fit into this category.
-This allows you to give additional employees access to your account without paying for additional seats.
+Help Scout offers unlimited users across all plans so that you can give additional employees access to your account without paying for additional seats.

 Quick setup and integration